cosmos/developer-portal/academy/3-ibc/8-ica.md

   timeoutTimestamp uint64): uint64 {
     // check if there is a currently active channel for
     // this portId and connectionId, which also implies an
-    // Interchain account has been registered using
+    // interchain account has been registered using
     // this portId and connectionId
     activeChannelID, found = GetActiveChannelID(portId, connectionId)
     abortTransactionUnless(found)